Ji2424/Predicting-the-Biodegradability-of-Chemicals-from-QSAR-Data-in-Matlab/README.md

 # Predicting Chemical Biodegradability Using QSAR Data

 This project builds and compares machine learning classification models to predict whether a chemical compound is biodegradable based on molecular descriptors.

+Biodegradability refers to the ability of a chemical compound to be broken down by microorganisms in the environment.
+Poor biodegradability can lead to environmental accumulation and increased ecological risk.

 The dataset used is the QSAR Biodegradation dataset from the UCI Machine Learning Repository.
 It contains 1055 compounds described by 41 molecular descriptors, with a binary target indicating biodegradable or non-biodegradable.

 # Data Processing: